noflo/noflo.github.io/component/_posts/2013-07-12-noflo-groups-RemoveGroups.md

         @inPorts.in.on "disconnect", =>
           @outPorts.out.disconnect()

-    exports.getComponent = -> new Remove
+    exports.getComponent = -> new RemoveGroups